This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 During this trip, we mixed it up between hotels and campsite cabins.
 If we were to travel in Norway for a longer period of time we would definitely bring a tent.

-Food & Drinks
+Food & drinks budget

 Total 1967 kr. / $206 for 7 days – Average 281 kr. per night per person.

 As I mentioned earlier, dining out in Norway can be very expensive.
 So to save money I always try to buy ingredients from a grocery store and make our own food at least once a day.
-Store brands like “First Price” and “REMA 1000” are cheaper than name brands but often just as good.
+Generic store brands like “First Price” and “REMA 1000” are cheaper than name brands but often just as good.

 We also used the free Too Good To Go app once to save on food.
 It allows you to purchase unsold food from restaurants and grocery stores at the end of the day, to prevent it from being thrown away.
 For only 49 kr. we got 10 chicken wings, one portion of lasagne, bread and assorted pastries.
 It’s not always the healthiest food but definitely cheap.

-Transport & Activities
+Transport & activities budget

 Total 1770 kr. / $180 for 7 days – Average 253 kr. per night per person.

-The best things to do in Norway are free!
-Okay, you could, of course, spend a lot of money on a fjord cruise or guided tour and it would definitely be worth it.
 But you can also go hiking from almost any city and see the most breathtaking views, waterfalls, mountains and beaches.
 All for free.
 So we only bought two tickets this time, one museum and the skylift in Loen which we just had to try.

 Since we live in Norway we used our own car on this trip so you have to add car rental on top of the total I list below.
-You can rent a decent car for around 3000 kr. a week.
-I highly recommend getting a car to get the most out of our beautiful country.
-You’re going to stop everywhere to just marvel at the views and take hundreds of photos, trust me!
-No matter how many times I go on road trips in Norway I’m still amazed by the incredible scenery.
+You can rent a decent car for around 4000 kr. a week.
+I highly recommend renting a car to get the most out of our beautiful country.
+Pro tip: I always rent through Discover Cars, a comparison site that covers 10,000 destinations worldwide.

-I have not included tollroad charges in the total either because I can’t remember exactly how much it was.
-I’m guessing somewhere around 400kr, we pay it once a month.
 Most rental cars in Norway have an Autopass which means toll is automatically collected when you pass a toll station.
 Some car rentals have toll included in the price and some will charge your credit card after you return the car.

-Shopping
+Shopping budget

 Total 118 kr. / $12

 I rarely go shopping when traveling in Norway as I try to spend money on experiences rather than things.
 This time I only got a toothbrush and some hairspray because I forgot mine as usual.
-And then I bought a postcard in Geiranger as a souvenir.
-I collect postcards and always get at least one whenever I travel.

 In total, I spent 7247 kr. / $759 on 7 days and 7 nights in Norway.